-Join Blue Planet Foundation on Saturday, April 21, 2018, from 9:00 AM to 11:00 AM for the Blue Line Project—a locally powered movement to raise awareness about the impacts of climate change.
-The event is made possible by our "Be the Change" Platinum Sponsor
+On Saturday, April 21, 2018 Hawaii residents gathered for the Blue Line Project—a locally powered movement to raise awareness about the impacts of climate change.
+The event was made possible by our "Be the Change" Platinum Sponsor

-On April 21, 2018, thousands of students and community members will join Blue Planet Foundation in drawing “blue lines” in chalk to mark the sea level rise exposure area around Hawaii.
+On April 21, 2018, thousands of students and community members joined Blue Planet Foundation in drawing “blue lines” in chalk to mark the sea level rise exposure area around Hawaii.

 The sea level rise exposure area was identified by the Hawaii State Climate Commission as the area that is vulnerable to flooding due to high waves, coastal erosion, and rising water tables under a 3.2-feet sea level rise scenario.